 Few taxpayers realize that they are legally allowed to record an in-person interview with an IRS Revenue Officer.
 In fact, during any meeting with an IRS employee, you have the right to take notes or even request that someone tag along with you.
 Just remember to inform them about your intentions and reasons at least ten days before the scheduled meeting.

-Difference Between an IRS Revenue Officer and a Revenue Agent
+What Is the Difference Between an IRS Revenue Officer and a Revenue Agent?

 Unlike Revenue Officers, Revenue Agents cannot garnish wages or seize assets.
 In contrast, ROs have significantly more authority to enforce tax collection.
 If you are facing an IRS audit, our experienced tax attorneys can provide comprehensive assistance.
 Schedule a consultation today to learn more about our IRS audit representation services.

-How to Confirm That an IRS Revenue Officer Is Legitimate
+How Can You Confirm That an IRS Revenue Officer Is Legitimate?

 With IRS-related scams on the rise, it is crucial to verify the identity of a Revenue Officer before interacting with them.
 Here are several ways taxpayers can confirm that an IRS Revenue Officer visiting them is legitimate.